nodejs-mobile/nodejs-mobile/doc/contributing/diagnostic-tooling-support-tiers.md

     organization or website;
   * The tool must be open source.

-* Tier 3 - If possible its test suite
+* Tier 3 - If possible its test suite will be run at least nightly in the Node.js CI or in CITGM, and issues opened for failures.
-  will be run at least nightly in the Node.js CI and issues opened for failures.
   Does not block shipping a release.

 * Tier 4 - Does not block shipping a release.